What is a hybrid meeting?

 These trends point to a growing acceptance of remote work, while also highlighting that people aren't ready to fully give up the office.

-Behind the push for full or partial remote work lies the realization that coming into the office is unnecessary for meaningful work.
-More than that, with remote work, average productivity has gone up, giving employers a strong business case for continuing/implementing mixed workweeks.
+Behind the push for hybrid work lies the realization that coming into the office is unnecessary for meaningful productivity.
+More than that, with remote flexibility, average output has gone up, giving employers a strong business case for implementing mixed workweeks.

 Growing acceptance of remote hires